Back to Tutorials

 });

-• availableTools is a per-mode visibility allowlist on top of whatever's configured.
+review introduces the third knob: availableTools is a per-mode visibility allowlist on top of whatever's already configured.
+Three modes, three different ways of narrowing what the agent can touch.

-Switch modes through the session.
+Switching modes happens through the session.
 The switch aborts any in-progress generation, saves the outgoing mode's model, and emits a mode_changed event:

 await controller.session.mode.switch({ modeId: "build" });